 - Short cleaning cycle (approximately one minute)

-- Uses crystals which offer improved odour control and absorption of liquids
+- Uses crystal litters which offer improved odor control and absorption of liquids

 #4.
 Top Entry Litter Box Kit By Modkat

-This litter box has been made as top-entry.
+This kitty litter box by Modkat has a top entry design.
 This means it can help prevent litter from tracking on your clean floor.
 Along with high walls and reusable liners, this litter box keeps debris and litter trapped.
 It can eliminate offensive odors and potentially harmful toxins.
 If you want something with great design for your decor, this is it.
 Its parent brand, Modko, is famous for creating such sleek designs.
 You don’t have to buy a mat with this one because the locking lid helps to trap excess litter.
 I love the ergonomic scoop too.
 If you have dogs, this brand will suit great.

 - High walls, trapping potential harmful toxins and smells